 Each game in Read to Lead also presents an issue that students need to resolve.
 By working through these games, students hone their critical thinking and SEL skills.
 In addition to that, these issues are related to common issues in the workplace and society, including women’s issues.

-For example, in After the Storm: Financial Crisis (Morning), LaDonna Watkins asks for a pay raise.
+For example, in the learning game, Financial Crisis (Morning), LaDonna Watkins asks for a pay raise.
 Educators can use this as a springboard for discussions around the gender wage gap and how this negatively impacts not just women but everyone in society.

-- Tune in to Read to Lead: Live!
-On-demand Webinar Series
+- Tune in to Read to Lead: Live! a career chat webinar series

 Pull up a chair, grab some popcorn, and listen to the journey of a trailblazing modern-day woman entrepreneur – Tiffany Norwood, Founder, and CEO of Tribetan.